niiccnm/TokiKanri/README.md

 - **Media Playback Detection**: Optionally only tracks time when media is actually playing, using Windows Media Control API.
 - **Customizable Media Programs**: Add or remove programs that should be considered media players for Media Mode.
 - **Automatic Updates**: Checks for new versions at startup and provides the option to manually check for updates in the Settings window.
-- **Responsive Layout**: The main window adapts to different sizes, showing essential controls even when minimized.
+- **Responsive Layout**: The main window adapts to different sizes, showing essential controls when minimized.
 - **Windows Notifications**: Receives toast notifications for media API failures and recovery.
 - **Timer Controls**: You can reset timers for individual programs or for all tracked programs at once.
 - **Program Management**: Add new programs to the tracking list or remove existing ones.